 General

 The content of a relationships part shall be an XML document.
-It contains a single Relationships element and zero or more Relationship elements.
+It consists of a single Relationships element containing zero or more Relationship elements.
 These elements are defined in the Relationships namespace, as specified in Error!
 Reference source not found..
 The W3C XML Schema for relationships is described in Annex Error!
 Reference source not found..

 After the removal of any extensions by an MCE processor as specified in ISO/IEC 29500-3, a Relationships part shall be a schema-valid XML document against opc-relationships.xsd.